 Thank you for supporting Jill's Journey to Beat Lung Cancer!!

 At the age of 48, Jill was diagnosed with Stage IV Non-Small Cell Lung Cancer (NSCLC) Invasive Mucinous Adenocarcinoma (IMA).
-As a never-smoke with no symptoms, it was quite a shock.
+As a never-smoker with no symptoms, it was quite a shock.
 It was first seen inadvertently on a shoulder x-ray taken in September, 2016.
 Over the next several months Jill underwent a repeat x-ray, chest CT scan, referral to a pulmonologist, negative PET scan, inconclusive CT-guided needle biopsy, and then finally referred to the thoracic surgeon, who performed a mediastinoscopy and right-lower lobectomy on 1/4/17 at Northern Light's EMMC in Bangor.
 Jill and her family received the devastating news after this - it was confirmed to be cancer.
 Fortunately however, it had not spread to her lymph nodes.
-A Subsequent brain MRI, multiple full body bone scans and abdominal CT scans provided more good news - no metastisis outside of her lungs.
+A subsequent brain MRI, multiple full body bone scans and abdominal CT scans provided more good news - no metastisis outside of her lungs.

 Jill reached out to Cleveland Clinic and Dana Farber for second opinions.
 She still had nodules in both lobes of her left lung.
 After much consideration, and agreement from her oncology team at Lafayette Family Cancer Institute in Brewer, Jill underwent a second lung surgery at EMMC on April 27, 2017 where an upper left wedge resection was performed.
 Jill then received four adjuvant chemo treatments over the summer, and finished her treatment with five sessions of Stereotactic Body Radiation Therapy (SBRT) at the Lafayette Family Cancer Institute in September of 2017.